godwins3/SerenAid/README.md

 ## Features

 - **Conversational AI**: Utilizes OpenAI's language model for generating therapeutic responses.
-- **Emotional Tone Analysis**: Analyzes the user's emotional tone using IBM Tone Analyzer.
+- **Emotional Tone Analysis**: Analyzes the user's emotional tone using a custom model.
 - **Knowledge Graph Integration**: Uses Neo4j to store and query a knowledge graph for contextually rich responses.
 - **Bootstrap Frontend**: Clean and responsive UI built with Bootstrap.